 As in the past, you are not required to make any payment toward the cost of the program, which is financed by employer contributions as a result of the collective bargaining agreement between Plumbers Local Union No. 1, and your employer.
 However, if you lose eligibility for benefits, you may elect to continue your eligibility through the Continuation Coverage Plan.
+This booklet outlines the eligibility rules, describes the conditions governing the payment of benefits, and explains the procedures you should follow in filing a claim as well as an appeal procedure should your claim be denied.

-We urge you to study this booklet and make full use of the coverage to which you are entitled, but we also call on you to protect your benefits.
-In these days of escalating medical costs it is important to assure that benefit funds are neither wasted nor misused, so benefits can be available to safeguard the health and security of members and their families.
+We urge you to study this booklet and make full use of the coverage to which you are entitled, but we also call on you to take steps to preserve your benefits.
+In these days of escalating medical costs, it is important to assure that Plan assets are neither wasted nor misused.